Overbrook

 Children and Youth in Worship

 Worship is for all of God’s people, so children of any age are always welcome in the worship service.
 Children and youth participate in the service in a variety of ways.
 Older children and youth serve each week as acolytes, lighting the candles at the beginning of the service.
-Each Sunday, there is a “Time with Children” during the service, when children are invited to sit on the chancel steps for a short lesson led by the Director of Children and Family Ministry or Pastor.
-The Overbrook Junior Choir sings in the worship service about once a month during the school year.
+Each Sunday, there is a “Biblical Storytelling” during the service, when children are invited to sit on the chancel steps for a short lesson.
+The Overbrook Junior Choir sings in the worship service periodically during the school year.
 Throughout the year, special services and events are held for children and youth, such as Confirmation in the Spring, and a Christmas pageant on Christmas Eve.
 Special worship kits are also available each week at the entrance to the Sanctuary, to help children better engage in worship.

 Childcare

-If children become restless during the service, childcare for infants and toddlers is provided each week in the Nursery, located on the main floor near the front entrance to the Sanctuary.
+If children become restless during the service, childcare for infants and toddlers is provided each week in the Nursery.
 The Nursery is supervised by a staff of paid caregivers and volunteers.
+Note: The Nursery at Penn Wynne is located downstairs.

 Accessibility

 The first floor of our building is accessible to those needing wheelchairs and assistive devices.
-There is a ramped entrance on the Lancaster Avenue side of the building and a ramp to the sanctuary.
+There is a ramped entrance to the building from the parking lot and a ramp to the sanctuary.
 Large-print bulletins are available to those who need them.
 Gluten-free communion wafers are also available as an option when Communion is celebrated.
 Please ask one of the ushers if you need any special accommodations.

-Click here for more giving options and pledging.
+• Giving instructions, more giving options and pledging

 Where to Get Help